stridouille/ControlN7Visuals/README.md

 + Default hidden lines transparency rate: in the hierarchy panel, select Canvas/PanelUpperMenu/SliderAlphaBack ; in the inspector, write the desired value in the slider component "Value" field.
 + Animation speed: in the PlotSphere custom inspector, choose the delta time between each frame (note that it only     affects plot added afterwards).

+### IMPORTANT

+When done with editing the scene, don't forget to save it by clicking on the three dots next to its name in the hierarchy panel and then select "Save scene".
+It is important to note that simply pressing Ctrl+S doesn't save the scene.

 ## Runtime state